-As stressful as this will be at times, adapting your parenting to these needs can be a game changer for both your child and your family life in general.
+As stressful as this will be at times, adapting your parenting skills and interventions to these needs can be a game changer for both your child and your family life in general.

 Parents will likely need to work harder to understand the root cause of their children’s behaviors, in order to find the interventions that will be successful.
 Of course, there are basic truths that apply when handling difficult behaviors in all children such as setting firm limits with respect, but children struggling socially, behaviorally, or academically will benefit from a more specialized approach than you likely had as a child.